What to expect when you’re grieving

 What to expect

 When you arrive you’ll be given a warm welcome and offered refreshments which are provided free of charge.
 You’ll be given some brief information about the purpose of the group, including some basic ground rules to make sure everyone feels comfortable with what they share.
 There are no formal introductions, and you can join in the conversation if and when you’re ready – think of it like a community café where bereaved people can talk and share.
-You can pop in for a cuppa anytime between 10am and 11am to say hello.
-Places are limited (due to space) so booking is essential.

 This is an informal gathering of people who have been bereaved who want to meet others who can share their experiences in a safe and confidential environment.